ESROCOS/tools-rock_bridge/README.md

 Rock bridge
 ========
-Provides a Python script that from a taste model, generate a orogen task and modify a function in the taste model to make a bridge between both tools.
+Provides a script that from a taste model, generate an orogen task and modify a function in the taste model to make the bridge between both tools.

 License
 -------